TWMC-Development/TWMC2022-Demo/dynamic-staff-req-and-user-story.md

-# Requirements for the Code
+# Requirements for Dynamic Faculty

 ## Dynamic Filtering of Staff Members
 - **Staff Grouping**: Each staff member belongs to a specific group (e.g., Pastor, Administration, Music).